Jim van Os: Career

-Arguments that "schizophrenia" does not exist and mental health service transformation project
+Arguments to abandon the diagnosis of schizophrenia in favor of a "psychosis spectrum"

-In 2009, van Os proposed the retirement of the diagnosis, schizophrenia, citing its lack of validity and the risk of fundamental attribution error associated with the label.
+In 2009, Van Os proposed the retirement of the diagnosis, schizophrenia, citing its lack of validity and the risk of fundamental attribution error associated with the label.
 The label "schizophrenia" could cause difficulties on the clinician's part in communicating with the diagnosed person, due to erroneous preconceptions associated with the label.

-In its place, van Os proposed a broad and general syndromal definition, more suited to personal diagnosis, which would reduce attribution error.
+In its place, Van Os proposed a broad and general syndromal definition, more suited to personal diagnosis, which would reduce attribution error.
 He cited previous work by other researchers that explains psychosis as aberrant salience regulation.

 In 2014 he explained his views in a TED talk.

 In 2015 he co-authored an article in a national newspaper, suggesting that "schizo-labels" be abandoned and replaced with more scientific and patient-friendly terminology.
 The following week, his colleagues Rene Kahn, Iris Sommer, and Damiaan Denys published a counter-article, labeling Van Os and his colleagues as "antipsychiatrists".

 In 2016 he published an editorial in the BMJ arguing that disease classifications should drop the concept of schizophrenia, as it is an unhelpful description of symptoms.
 This was followed by an article in 2018 in Psychological Medicine, describing the slow death of the concept of schizophrenia and the painful birth of the psychosis spectrum, and a related 2021 article in Frontiers in Psychiatry on the waiting for the Funeral of "Schizophrenia" and the Baby Shower of the Psychosis Spectrum.

 In 2021, he argued, in an article in Schizophrenia Research, that the term "Schizophrenia" can be seen as a symptom of psychiatry's reluctance to enter the moral era of medicine.

-Since 2020, van Os, together with colleague Prof. Philippe Delespaul, has been working on setting up social trials in the context of mental health service transformation according to the principle of a Mental Health Ecosystem, as described in the book 'We Are Not God', which he wrote together with Myrrhe van Spronsen, and the book 'Kopzorgen: Understanding Psychosis In 33 Questions', which he wrote with Stijn Vanheule.
+Since 2020, Van Os, together with colleague Prof. Philippe Delespaul, has been working on setting up social trials in the context of mental health service transformation according to the principle of a Mental Health Ecosystem, as described in the book We zijn God niet, which he wrote together with Myrrhe van Spronsen, and the book Kopzorgen.
+Psychose begrijpen in 33 vragen, which he wrote with Stijn Vanheule.